Manasamandaa/Servlets/README.md

 * If you want to write a servlet.You have to create web application.

 # Steps to create web application
-1.create a folder(context root) in C:\Program Files\Apache Software Foundation\Tomcat 10.1\webapps
+1. create a folder(context root) in C:\Program Files\Apache Software Foundation\Tomcat 10.1\webapps
-2.create a WEB-INF folder in context root(WebApp1) 3.create classes,lib folder in WEB-INF folder.
+2. create a WEB-INF folder in context root(WebApp1)
+3. create classes,lib folder in WEB-INF folder.
-4.create web.xml file in WEB-INF folder.
+4. create web.xml file in WEB-INF folder.

   web.xml file is also called as Deployment Descriptor.

 # There are five abstract methods in servlets
-  1.public abstract void init();
+  1. public abstract void init();
-  2.public abstract getServletConfig();
+  2. public abstract getServletConfig();
-  3.public abstract void service();
+  3. public abstract void service();
-  4.public abstract getServletInfo();
+  4. public abstract getServletInfo();
-  5.public abstract void destroy();
+  5. public abstract void destroy();

 init(),service(),destroy()methods are life cycle methods.
 * servlets are created and destroyed by a servlet engine